While we were in Charlotte, David and I went to Living Kitchen. It’s a raw restaurant tucked away in Atherton Mill.

 David got the raw taco salad.
 Leafy lettuce was piled high with avocado, pico de gallo, and walnut-almond taco meat.
 There were swirls of vegan sour cream, and it was served with raw crackers.
 It was loaded with freshness and flavor, and David loved every bite.

-After lunch, we did a quick walk-through of the market across the parking lot and then went to Savory Spice Shop, which was just around the corner.
+After lunch at Living Kitchen, we did a quick walk-through of the market across the parking lot and then went to Savory Spice Shop, which was just around the corner.

 Spices are one of my favorite things to buy on trips, because they’re light, portable, and useful.
 I get a little taste of my trip while I’m back at home.